artemqq5/LBWeather/README.md

 The functionality is currently available:
 The app now has 2 screens.
 The first is responsible for displaying the current weather and weather data for the whole day.
 This screen also has a pull-out panel that we can use to search for the location we need.
 From this panel, by clicking on the locations menu, we go to the second screen, which contains a list of the locations we have added for the entire time, they are always saved until the user deletes them, but we always have one location that cannot be deleted.
+Ability to add a location based on the user's current location.
+Internet connection listener

 It is planned to add in the near future:
 Go to the third screen with settings for time, speed, distance, etc. units. the fourth screen showing the weather for 3 days (current and 2 next) with detailed information.
-Ability to add a location based on the user's current location

 Main Technologies used in the project:
 - Glide